Andresa-Alves-Ribeiro/digitsign/README.md

 ## 📝 About the Project

-SuperSign is a modern web application that I developed as part of a technical assessment.
+DigitSign is a modern web application that I developed as part of a technical assessment.
 It's a document signature platform that allows users to upload documents and add digital signatures securely.
 The platform features a clean, intuitive interface and robust functionality for document management and signing.

 <a id="features"></a>